-BASIC Stamp, Stamps in Class, and Board of Education are registered trademarks of Parallax, Inc. If you decide to use the names BASIC Stamp, Stamps in Class, and/or Board of Education on your web page or in printed material, you must state that "BASIC Stamp is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," and/or "Board of Education is a registered trademark of Parallax, Inc.," respectively, upon the first appearance of the trademark name.
+BASIC Stamp, Stamps in Class, and Board of Education are registered trademarks of Parallax, Inc. If you decide to use the names BASIC Stamp, Stamps in Class, and/or Board of Education on your web page or in printed material, you must state that "BASIC Stamp is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," "Stamps in Class is a registered trademark of Parallax, Inc.," espectively, upon the first appearance of the trademark name.
 Other brand and product names are trademarks or registered trademarks of their respective holders.